mvs6909/codepath-SITE-prework/README.md

 * [X] Player only loses after 3 mistakes (instead of on the first mistake)
 * [X] Game button appearance change goes beyond color (e.g. add an image)
 * [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [ ] User has a limited amount of time to enter their guess on each turn
+* [X] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented:

 - [X] User can change the difficulty with the providid 3 difficulty modes
+- [X] Integrated tilt.js library to improve the UI and make the buuttons animated

 ## Video Walkthrough (GIF)